 Teilhard de Chardin- The Union and Sanctification of Humanity

 Notes here are taken from a collection of his posthumous essays included in Christianity and Evolution and his publication The Phenomenon of Man.
 His evolutionary theology is strongly focused on the person of Jesus as representing a Cosmic Christ ahead of evolution and luring life onwards to a completion.
 He does not write specifically about the activity of the Spirit and yet this may be implied in connection with the acts of Jesus and His evolving role ahead of us.
 Jesus Christ is the Head of Creation and our completeness as humanity is found in the humanity of Jesus and His risen and Ascended Body of Christ that embraces us.
 Christ and His faithful people form a whole new thing, and we are drawn into something collective.
-We are assumed into this collective mystical state of existence.
+By our faith in Him we are assumed into this collective mystical state of existence.
 In this our blessedness is a state of union together and not simply individual and is a progressive inclusion.
 The first contact we have with this union is when we enter into baptism and then supported by other sacraments.
 Our singular union with Christ joins us to all others into this mystical union.
 This makes for a “Christification” of the world (and can be related to the concept of the Kingdom of God).
 There is then a creative “Christogenesis” that takes place that consists of the historical figure of Jesus and the whole Body of His disciples brought into union in all times and places.
+In this way our involvement in Church is part of an ordained movement towards unification and society change.

 What we have in our union with Christ now in His Cosmic Body of united people and this is a creative transformation of the world that was always intended.
 The “Evolutive” transformation and unity of the inorganic and the organic, with our intelligence and onward moral transformation has always been in progress with Christ ahead of us and drawing us to newer states of being.
 So all that happened in evolution prior to us and in the history of the world is part of a singular movement towards a completion for the world with Christ as the origin and focal point for it.
 Our individual Sanctification is all part of this single whole.